botkiller/botkiller.github.io/_projects/home_network_setup.md

 ### iCloud Keychain

-Due to us living in an Apple ecosystem, iCloud keychain is the ideal method for storage/retrieval for any accounts accessed via web UI. iCloud Keychain can generate complex passwords that are neatly separated by dashes for easier typing.
+Due to us living in an Apple ecosystem, iCloud keychain is the ideal method for storage/retrieval for any accounts accessed via web UI. iCloud Keychain can generate complex passwords that are neatly separated by dashes for easier typing when not using an Apple device that autofills the password.

 iCloud Keychain can be accessed in `System Preferences (MacOS)/Settings (iOS) > Passwords`.